EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 *Skipped for now.*

-> Exercise 3.6 [★] Extend the language by adding a new operator minus that takes one argument, *n*, and returns -*n*.
+> Exercise 3.6 [★] Extend the language by adding a new operator minus that takes one argument, *n*, and returns −*n*.
 > For example, the value of `minus(-(minus(5), 9))` should be 14.

 Solution is implemented